eclipse-threadx/rtos-docs/rtos-docs/threadx/chapter4.md

 ### Parameters

-- *pool_ptr**	Pointer to previously created memory block pool.
+- **pool_ptr**: Pointer to previously created memory block pool.
-- *allocates**	Pointer to destination for the number of allocate requests performed on this pool.
+- **allocates**: Pointer to destination for the number of allocate requests performed on this pool.
-- *releases**	Pointer to destination for the number of release requests performed on this pool.
+- **releases**: Pointer to destination for the number of release requests performed on this pool.
-- *suspensions**	Pointer to destination for the number of thread allocation suspensions on this pool.
+- **suspensions**: Pointer to destination for the number of thread allocation suspensions on this pool.
-- *timeouts**	Pointer to destination for the number of allocate suspension timeouts on this pool.
+- **timeouts**: Pointer to destination for the number of allocate suspension timeouts on this pool.

 > **Note:** *Supplying a TX_NULL for any parameter indicates that the parameter is not required.*